 Who's who at KlezNorth?The KlezNorth organising group

-See the KlezNorth 2017 tutors
+See the KlezNorth tutors for 2018

 Phil Tomlinson is a very experienced singer, who sings from his heart, and is passionate about spreading his love of Yiddish song.
 He takes delight in the wide range of Yiddish song, and the way in which it encompasses all aspects of human life, including love, hardship, memory, politics, the Holocaust, religion, drinking and humour.